Leontius (usurper): Biography

-Leontius's coronation took place in Tarsus on July 19, 484 – the day was chosen, following the advice of some astrologers, as a favourable day – at the hands of the empress dowager Verina, who then sent a letter to the Governors of the Diocese of the East and of the Diocese of Egypt suggesting they accept the usurper as Emperor.
+Leontius's coronation took place in Tarsus on July 19, 484 – the day was chosen, following the advice of some astrologers, as a favourable day – at the hands of Empress Dowager Verina, who then sent a letter to the governors of the Diocese of the East and of the Diocese of Egypt suggesting they accept the usurper as emperor.
 Leontius was recognized in Antioch, where he entered July 27, and in some other places; he even had time to nominate officers and to mint coins, before facing the reaction of Zeno.

 Zeno's army, composed of Roman and Ostrogothic troops under the command of Theodoric the Amal and John the Scythian, defeated the rebel army near Antioch (August 8).
 Illus and Leontius were forced to take refuge inside the fortress of Papurius, where the insurgents held out for four years.
 In 488 the fortress fell through treachery; Leontius was put to death, beheaded at Seleucia on the Calycadnus, and his head was sent to Zeno.

-Since Illus and Leontius were both Chalcedonians, they gained the support of Callandion, Patriarch of Antioch, but otherwise had little support.
-Also some Pagans supported the revolt, among whom was the poet, philosopher, and soothsayer Pamprepius.
+Since Illus and Leontius were both Chalcedonians, they gained the support of Callandion, patriarch of Antioch, but otherwise had little support.
+Also some pagans supported the revolt, among whom was the poet, philosopher, and soothsayer Pamprepius.